z9luo/BSML-mbeddr/README.md

 Consistency|ARENA ORTHOGONAL|Two transitions do not overlap if their arenas are orthogonal.
  |SOURCE/TARGET ORTHOGONAL|Two transitions do not overlap if their source and target states are pair-wise orthogonal.
 This only affect definition of overlap for considering small step consistency.
 In-event Lifeline|IN NEXT SMALL|In-event only present during the next small step.
- |IN REMAINDER|the In-event presents during the whole big step.
+ |IN REMAINDER|In-event presents during the whole big step.
 Local-event Lifeline|IN NEXT SMALL|Triggered local-event only present during the next small step.
  |IN REMAINDER|Triggered local-event presents during the rest of the big step.
 GC memory protocol|SMALL STEP|The value of a variable is read from the snapshot at the beginning of the small step in guard condition.
  |BIG STEP|The value of a variable is read from the snapshot at the beginning of the big step in guard condition.
-RHS memory protocol|(Same as GC Memory Protocol)|(same as GC except it's for right-hand-side variable of assignment) Priority|EXPLICIT|An integer is assigned to each transition as its priority (1 is the highest).
+RHS memory protocol|(Same as GC Memory Protocol)|(Same as GC except it's for right-hand-side variable of assignment) Priority|EXPLICIT|An integer is assigned to each transition as its priority (1 is the highest).
 If not specified the transition has the lowest priority.
  |HEIRARCHICAL|The priority of a transition depends on the structural position of its source and target states.